ThembisileNGQ/Akkatecture/README.md

 ### Assumptions About Akkatecture Developers

-You should have some expirience in domain driven design, cqrs, and event sourcing.
+It would be ideal if you have some expirience in domain driven design, cqrs, and event sourcing.
-It would also be benefitial for you to be familiar with actor systems, akka.net, and the extensibility points that akka gives you through hocon configuration.
-However if you follow the walkthrough on the documentation website you will be acquinted with many akka.net concepts.
+It would also be beneficial for you to be familiar with actor systems, akka.net, and the extensibility points that akka gives you through hocon configuration.
+However, if you follow the [walkthrough](https://akkatecture.net/docs/walkthrough-introduction) you will be acquinted with many akka.net concepts.

 ### Status of Akkatecture